mishalhossin/Discord-AI-Chatbot/README.md

 - [x] GPT3 model: Leverage the power of GPT model for advanced language processing capabilities. 🤖
 - [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [x] Web Access: Web Access is now available!
 Unlock a whole new level of awesomeness. 🌐
-- [ ] YouTube Video Summarizer: This is a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
-- [ ] Speech recognition: Coming soon!
-Get ready for an LLM-powered voice assistant.

 </details>

 <details>